The HERU Technology - How

 Globally patented technology that could put an end to fuel poverty, provide a significant reduction in carbon and substantial savings for local government.

-The HERU is a highly efficient energy recovery system with outputs that have been thoroughly tested as being clean and safe to release to air and sewer.
+The HERU is a highly efficient energy production system with outputs that have been thoroughly tested as being clean and safe to release to air and sewer.

 How it works